 This division is for only female participants of any status (undergraduate, graduate, faculty, staff, etc.)

 If you feel that a rule has been interpreted and/or applied incorrectly you must protest immediately.
-Ask the game official to get the IM supervisor.
-Calmly discuss the scenario, how the rule was applied, how you think it should have been applied, etc. The IM supervisor will then make a decision based on the information that has been presented.
-The supervisor’s decision is final!
+Ask the game official to get the Intramural Supervisor on-site.
+Calmly discuss the scenario, how the rule was applied, how you think it should have been applied, etc. The Intramural Supervisor will then make a decision based on the information that has been presented.
+The supervisor’s decision is final.
 No protests will be honored once play has resumed after the play in question.

 Note: Protests of officials’ judgment calls will not be honored.
-IM supervisors will only honor protests of rules interpretations.
+Intramural Supervisors will only honor protests of rules interpretations.

-If you think your opponent is using an ineligible player, or is violating our eligibility rules in any way, please inform the game official or IM supervisor.
-The game will continue as normal, and the IM Staff will investigate the matter.
-If you discover the violation after the game is completed you can file a protest in the IM office by 12 Noon of the following day.
-Please have the player in question’s name available, the IM office will not investigate every player on a team based on the notion that one player may be ineligible.
+If you think your opponent is using an ineligible player, or is violating our eligibility rules in any way, please inform the game official or Intramural Supervisor.
+The game will continue as normal, and the Intramural Staff will investigate the matter.
+If you discover the violation after the game is completed you can file a protest in the Intramural office by 12 Noon of the following day.
+Please have the player in question’s name available, the Intramural office will not investigate every player on a team based on the notion that one player may be ineligible.